proxia-mes/interfaces/README.md

 ### 1:1	producer/consumer

-A producer sends a message to a queue on the message broker, which is asynchronously fetched by exact one receiver.
+A producer sends a message to a queue on the message broker, which is asynchronously fetched by exact one consumer.
 Data is delivered only in one direction.

 ### 1:N	publish/subscribe

-A publisher sends a message to a queue on the message broker, which is asynchronously fetched by more receivers who has subscribed to this message type.
+A publisher sends a message to a queue on the message broker, which is asynchronously fetched by more consumers who has subscribed to this message type.
 Data is delivered only in one direction.

 ## Synchronous service